 The Palais du Gouverneur

-The Palais du Gouverneur of Metz has been listed as an historic monument in France since 1975.
+The Palais du Gouverneur of Metz has been listed as a historic monument in France since 1975.
 It was built between 1902 and 1905 to serve as a residence for Emperor Wilhelm II during his occasional visits to Metz.

 The Palace was symbolically built on the site of the citadel erected by the French in 1552.
-When built, it was given the name of “General-Kommando”.
+When built, it was given the name “General-Kommando”.
 Its neo-Flemish style stands out against the surrounding buildings of Metz.